DataDog/integrations-core/sqlserver/README.md

 You can also create your own metrics by having the check run custom queries.

+Supports SQL Server 2012 and above, all editions.

 ## Setup

 <div class="alert alert-info">This page describes the SQL Server Agent integration.
 If you are looking for the Database Monitoring product for SQL Server, see <a href="https://docs.datadoghq.com/database_monitoring" target="_blank">Datadog Database Monitoring</a>.</div>